ECMWFCode4Earth/DeepR/README.md

       longitude: [ 9.2, 10.75]
       latitude: [ 48, 37.05 ]
 ```

+## Methodology

+The main purpose of this library is to test the capabilities of deep diffusion models for reanalysis super-resolution tasks.

+The objectives of this challenge focus on:

+- Explore the capabilities of Deep Diffusion models to represent high resolution reanalysis datasets.

+- Evaluate the impact of including several covariables in the model.

+  - Conditioning on time stamps
+  - Conditioning on meteorological covariables
+  - Conditioning on in-site observations

 NOTE: Spatial tensors fed to Diffusion model must have shapes of length multiple of 4.